-How to Determine Buyer Intent For SaaS Products
+Determine Buyer Intent For SaaS Products

-Unlike clothing or cosmetics, SaaS products don’t make it to the impulsive buying category.
-Instead, shoppers invest a lot of time in research before they commit to a purchase decision.
+Unlike other industries, the SaaS products buyers don’t make it to the impulsive buying category.
+Instead, shoppers invest a lot of time in research before they commit to a SaaS product purchase decision.

 During the buying phase, you’ll need to craft your marketing campaigns to ensure that they get all the necessary information about your SaaS products easily.
-That’s because alone in 2020 small companies spend $202.2k on SaaS products.
+That’s because, in the last few years, small companies spent huge amounts on SaaS products.
+That’s why intent is important to understand.

-What is Buyer’s Intent?
+What is the Buyer’s Intent?

 Buying intent or purchasing intent is a probability, the willingness of a consumer to purchase a product or service under a certain period.
 The data which shows the buyer’s intent pattern is called intent data.